kavehtehrani/job_interview_scam/README.md

 # Anatomy Of A Job Interview Scam

-This ia recap of a sophisticated job interview scam that happened to me via LinkedIn using social engineering and a heavily obfuscated clipboard hijacking to replace legitimate commands with malicious ones.
+This ia recap of a sophisticated job interview scam that happened to me via LinkedIn using social engineering and a heavily obfuscated clipboard hijacking to push a malicious payload.

 I spotted the scam pretty quickly and tried to schedule a phone call or video interview to see how far this scam goes but aside from a LinkedIn conversation (which honestly could have been with an LLM) couldn't directly get in touch with the scammers.
 I am sharing this to serve as a warning to other and provide ways you can protect yourselves as AI tooling makes attacks such as this further possible to bad actors online.